-- 1. The Board of Directors of the Company has approved the Purpose and Values of the Iberdrola Group.
-Far from being a mere statement of principles, the content thereof guides the Company and the other companies of the Group towards comprehensive (economic, social and governance), responsible and sustainable corporate action that contributes to the achievement of the Sustainable Development Goals (SDGs) approved by the United Nations (UN), meets environmental, social and governance (ESG) requirements, and seeks to obtain profits and the satisfaction of equally comprehensive economic and social dividends for all of its Stakeholders, for the communities in which it does business, and for society in general. - 2.
-The best assurance of the commitment of the Iberdrola Group's companies to the creation of sustainable value that meets the corporate interest and makes feasible and real the social dividend that they share with all of their Stakeholders is professional conduct in accordance with the principles contained in the Purpose and Values of the Iberdrola Group, which take form and are further developed in this Code of Ethics and in the other rules and policies of the Governance and Sustainability System.
+1. The Board of Directors of the Company has approved the Purpose and Values of the Iberdrola Group.
+Far from being a mere statement of principles, the content thereof guides the Company and the other companies of the Group towards comprehensive (economic, social, environmental and governance), responsible and sustainable corporate action that contributes to the achievement of the Sustainable Development Goals (SDGs) approved by the United Nations (UN), meets environmental, social and governance (ESG) requirements, and seeks to obtain profits and the satisfaction of equally comprehensive dividends for their Stakeholders and for the communities in which they do business.

+2. The best assurance of the commitment of the Iberdrola Group's companies to the creation of sustainable value that meets the corporate interest and makes feasible and real the social dividend that they share with their Stakeholders is professional conduct in accordance with the principles contained in the Purpose and Values of the Iberdrola Group, which take form and are further developed in this Code of Ethics and in the other rules and policies of the Governance and Sustainability System.